zenpho/AxoMulti/README.md

 # Anything else I should know?

 Yeah, unlike EVOLUTION EVS-1 behaviour, switching engine with a PROGRAM CHANGE initialises voice params.
-I would love to preserve parameter values across switching so yu can ask and answer the question _"I wonder what these parameter values would sound like on a different engine?"_...
+I would love to preserve parameter values across switching to easily answer the question _"I wonder what these parameter values would sound like on a different engine?"_...
 You can kinda work around this to capture a state dump in your sequencer and retransmit CONTROL CHANGE param values with a different PROGRAM CHANGE, but it's a bit of a faff.

-I'm working on developing this to work with multiple Axoloti core boards as 'voice cards' with a master receiving MIDI channel messages and despatching to the voice cards, bussing all of their audio outputs together.
+I'm working on developing this to work with multiple Axoloti core boards as 'voice cards' with a master receiving MIDI channel messages and despatching to the voice cards, bussing audio outputs together.
 That'll be fun, but I'm not there yet.
+Can you help?

+See my other axoloti projects
+ * [AxoPanelControls github repo](https://github.com/zenpho/AxoPanelControls) hastily constructed control panel for axoloti and ksoloti